Efficient heating and cooling choices

 2. 2.
 Choose a participating contractor

 Choose one of the contractors from the list of participating HVAC contractors.
-They will help you choose the best heat pump for your home.
+They will help you choose the best heat pump for your home, and submit your pre-installation application.

 3. 3.
 Complete upgrades

-Your participating contractor will complete your pre-installation application and install your heat pump.
+Once your pre‑installation application is approved, your contractor can install your heat pump.

 4. 4.
 Receive your rebate